krlmlr/plogr/README.md

 Usage
 -----

 Add `LinkingTo: plogr` to your `DESCRIPTION`, and add `#include <plogr.h>` to all modules where you want to access the logging.
 If your package has an univeral header file which you include from all modules, it's probably a good idea to insert the `#include` directive there, so that all of your code has access to logging.
+The following system header files will be included:

+-   `sstream`
+-   `iostream`
+-   `vector`
+-   `cassert`
+-   `cstring`
+-   `time.h` (on Linux/OS X)
+-   `sys/time.h` (on Windows)
+-   `R.h`

 Example
 -------

 The code shows a small usage example and a demo which we'll call from R below. (`Rcpp` is *not* necessary to use `plogr`, it is only needed to run the C++ code chunk.)
 The `init_r()` function is the only new function added by the R package, and initializes a logger that logs to R's standard error stream.
-For further details consult the [plog documentation](https://github.com/SergiusTheBest/plog#readme).
+For further details consult the [plog documentation](https://github.com/SergiusTheBest/plog#readme); for compatibility reasons you won't find the file appenders in this package.

 ``` cpp
 // [[Rcpp::depends(plogr)]]